mzdravkov/ppigepred/README.md

 # Usage

 Simulate 1000 random walks with a return probability of 5% and extract the top 100 proteins that have score of at least 0.0005.
+Results will be printed as a CSV to stdout.
 ```bash
 $ python main.py --db ~/protein_links.csv
                  -r ENSP00000000412,ENSP00000485663